akretion/ak-odoo-incubator/product_unit_of_measure_update/README.rst

 Product Unit of Measure Update
 ==============================

+Odoo Standard prevent to update units of measure in this condition:

+"New Unit of Measure must belong to same Unit of Measure category as of old Unit of Measure".

-Allow to change unit of measure of a product if this product is not used in the database.
+This module allow to update units of measure of a product in some extra conditions:

+* if the product is not used in the database except in Product tables.
+* if the product unit of measure (uom_id, uom_po_id) are in the same category (physical dimension).

 Usage